#Back to school

-Karolina Zapadka, Co-Founder & Director at Women Ahead of Their Time.
+Karolina Zapadka, Director & Co-Founder at Women Ahead of Their Time (WATT).
 She is the Head of Life Sciences Accelerator at Babraham Research Campus.
-She completed her MSc in Chemistry at Jagiellonian University, MSc in Physical Chemistry at Lund University, and PhD at the University of Cambridge.
+She completed her MSc in Chemistry at Jagiellonian University, MSc in Physical Chemistry at Lundt University and PhD at the University of Cambridge.

 Laura Butler, Team Leader at the PhoreMost.
 She received first-class honours BSc Biological sciences from the University of Warwick.
 She went on to receive her PhD in Molecular Cell Biology from King’s College London.

 Dr Lilia Giugni, CEO of the Gender & Policy Insights and Researcher at the Cambridge Centre for Social Innovation.
 She received both her Bachelors and Masters in Politics and International Relations from the Luiss Guido Carli.
 She completed her PhD in Politics and International Affairs at the University of Cambridge.

 Luana Ferrara, Senior Protein Scientist at Qkine.
 She received her BSc in Biotechnology from the University of Palermo and completed a Masters’ in Functional Genomics from the University of Trieste.
 Luana received her PhD in Biochemistry from the University of St Andrews.